Reparametrization mode Ward Identities and chaos in higher-pt. correlators in CFT$_2$: Abstract

 \section{Abstract}

-{ Recently introduced reparametrization mode operators in CFTs have been shown to govern stress tensor interactions $via$ the shadow operator formalism and seem to govern the effective dynamics of chaotic system.
+{ Recently introduced reparametrization mode operators in CFTs have been shown to govern stress tensor interactions $via$ the shadow operator formalism and seem to govern the effective dynamics of chaotic systems.
 We initiate a study of Ward identities of reparametrization mode operators $i.e.$ how two dimensional CFT Ward identities govern the behaviour of insertions of reparametrization modes $\epsilon$ in correlation functions: $\bra\epsilon\epsilon\phi\phi\ket$.
 We find that in the semi-classical limit of large $c$ they dictate the leading $\mathcal{O}(c^{-1})$ behaviour.
-While for the $4$pt function this reproduces the same computation as done by Heahl, Reeves \& Rozali in \cite{Haehl:2019eae}, in the case of 6pt function of pair-wise equal operators this provides an alternative way of computing the Virasoro block.
-We compute a maximally out of time ordered correlation function in a thermal background and find the expected behaviour of an exponential growth governed by Lyapunov index $\lambda_L=2\pi/\beta$ lasting for twice the scrambling time of the system $t^*=\frac{\beta}{2\pi}\log\,c$.
-From a bulk perspective for the out of time ordered $4$pt function we find that the Casimir equation for the stress tensor block reproduces the linearised back reaction in the bulk. }
+While for the $4$pt function this reproduces the same computation as done by Heahl, Reeves \& Rozali in \cite{Haehl:2019eae}, in the case of 6pt function of pair-wise equal operators this provides an alternative way of computing the Virasoro block in stress-tensor comb channel.
+We compute a maximally out of time ordered correlation function in a thermal background and find the expected behaviour of an exponential growth governed by Lyapunov index $\lambda_L=2\pi/\beta$ lasting for twice the scrambling time of the system $t^*=\frac{\beta}{2\pi}\log\,c$ for the maximally braided type of $out$-$of$-$time$-$ordering$.
+However when only the internal operators of the comb channel are \emph{out-of-time-ordered}, the correlator sees no exponential behaviour despite the inclusion of the Virasoro contribution.
+From a bulk perspective for the \emph{out-of-time-ordered} $4$pt function we find that the Casimir equation for the stress tensor block reproduces the linearised back reaction in the bulk. }